emarsden/dash-mpd-cli/README.md

 stack).
 You may encounter some situations where rustls fails to connect (handshake errors, for example) but other applications on your system can connect.
 These differences in behaviour are typically due to different configurations for the set of root certificates.
-If you prefer to use your machine's native TLS stack, replace both instances of `rustls-tls` by `native-tls` in `Cargo.toml` and rebuild.
+If you prefer to use your machine’s native TLS stack, replace both instances of `rustls-tls` by `native-tls` in `Cargo.toml` and rebuild.